 - It works for three years.

-- You can use it if you are breastfeeding.
+- You can use it if you're breastfeeding.

 - Your fertility will return to normal as soon as the implant is taken out.

 - It may reduce heavy, painful periods.

-- Your periods may change in a way that is not acceptable to you (see below, How will an implant affect my periods?).
+- Your periods may change in a way that isn't acceptable to you (see below, How will an implant affect my periods?).

 - You may get temporary side effects when you first start using the implant.
 These should stop within a few months.
 They may include headaches, breast tenderness and mood changes.

-- Some women may get acne or their acne may worsen.
+- You may get acne or your acne may get worse.

-- It is not suitable for women using enzyme-inducing drugs (see below, Can anything make an implant less effective?).
+- It’s not suitable if you use enzyme-inducing drugs (see below, Can anything make an implant less effective?).

 - It requires a small procedure to fit and remove it.

-- An implant does not protect you against sexually transmitted infections, so you may need to use condoms as well.
+- An implant doesn’t protect you against sexually transmitted infections, so you may need to use condoms as well.

-Very rarely, soon after the implant is put in you may get an infection in your arm where it has been inserted.
+- Very rarely, soon after the implant is put in, you may get an infection in your arm where it’s been inserted.

-Research about the risk of breast cancer and hormonal contraception is complex and contradictory.
-Research suggests that women who use hormonal contraception appear to have a small increase in risk of being diagnosed with breast cancer compared to women who don’t use hormonal contraception.
+- Research about the risk of breast cancer and hormonal contraception is complex and contradictory.
+Research suggests women who use hormonal contraception may have a small increase in the risk of being diagnosed with breast cancer compared to women who don’t use hormonal contraception.

 You can have an implant fitted at any time in your menstrual cycle if it’s certain that you’re not pregnant.
 If the implant is put in during the first five days of your period you’ll be protected from pregnancy immediately.